KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 2B

-• The candidate should have studied and passed either 1st and 2nd year Pre-University Examination or the 11th and 12th standard examination within the State of Karnataka from an Educational Institution run or recognized by the State Government and either of the parents should have studied in Karnataka for a minimum period of SEVEN years.
+• You should have studied and passed either the 1st and 2nd year Pre-University Examination or the 11th and 12th standard examination within the State of Karnataka from an educational institution run or recognised by the State Government, and either of the parents should have studied in Karnataka for a minimum period of SEVEN years.

 No